islas104/ev-charging-management-platform/README.md

 -   Clear system behaviour

--   Demo and MVP readiness
+-   End-to-end demonstrability

-It does **not** yet include:
+It **does not** yet include:

--   Persistent storage

 -   Authentication

+-   Billing or tariffs

+-   Multi-site management

 -   Production deployment configuration